uzh-dqbm-cmi/PySeqLab/docs/source/about.rst

 License
 --------------------------------------------------------------------------------

-This work is open source and distributed under the MIT license `MIT license <https://opensource.org/licenses/MIT>`__.
+This work is open source and distributed under the `MIT license <https://opensource.org/licenses/MIT>`__.
 See the ``license.txt`` file accompanying the package.